Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

 Saturday

-Several visitors to the memorial, where a candlelight vigil will be held Friday evening, said they had MCCain in mind.
+Several visitors to the memorial, where a candlelight vigil was to be held Friday evening, said they had MCCain in mind.
 "Many just felt he was a man of character and courage," said Bob Healy, a ranger with the National Park Service.

+“I like that he stood up for what he believed in.
+He wasn’t a cookie-cutter politician,’’ said.
+Danielle Daks of Nanuet, N.Y.
+“He was willing to go against his party for his convictions.
+We don’t have a lot of that today."

 An invitation-only national memorial service celebrating the senator's life will begin at 10 a.m. at Washington National Cathedral.